fbpx

 One of the main disadvantages is that there may be restrictions about what you can or can’t do in the flat.

-For example, owning a pet, smoking, or subletting.
-You should make sure that you are familiar with all of these rules before you buy the flat.
+You should make sure that you are familiar with these rules before you buy the flat.

 New legislation from the UK government means that a flat seller needs an EWS1 form when selling.
 You should ask them for this document.

-As of 2025, people letting out flats will need to have a minimum Energy Performance Certificate rating of ‘C’ if they wish to let out a flat further.
+As of 2025, rental flats need a minimum Energy Performance Certificate rating of ‘C’.

 Additional charges